HOME Gallery1 Gallery 2 Gallery3 Contact Links Quotes Bereavement Purchase

 Curator Michael S. Bell, a specialist in American Art, researched the Surrealist phenomena while he was assistant curator at the Museum of Modern Art in San Francisco.
 He has been the sole voice in the academic art world to recognize Visionary Art.
 Here he speaks in an impromptu interview with Nan Sea Love about Visionary Art and its place in the Art World.

-meaning real).
+“Michael S. Bell began researching the Surrealist phenomena over twenty years ago.
+He came to the conclusion that two very distinct trends of Surrealism had developed.
+One could be qualified as Automatism, and the other as Veristic Surrealism, Veristic (meaning real).
 The following is a spontaneous, phone interview where Mr. Bell discusses Surrealism and most especially Visionary Surrealism.
 Mr. Bell generously sharing his insights and knowledge of the evolution of Visionary Surrealism.
-Since this interview was unplanned, no recording device was used, any part of the interview that is unclear is entirely the result of my inability to write as fast as his flow of thoughts.—Nan Sea Love, March 4, 2006
+Since this interview was unplanned, no recording device was used, any part of the interview that is unclear is entirely the result of my inability to write as fast as his flow of thoughts.”—Nan Sea Love, March 4, 2006

 Michael Bell: “A very significant difference must be understood first of all.
 I am approaching the question of Visionary Art as an art historian and museum curator, not as a spiritual person—but I did notice the Visionary artists as a category of Surrealism.
 I know the Visionary artists see themselves as spiritual people evoking spiritual images but that is not my department.